matomo-org/matomo-dev-environment/README.md

 This configuration makes it very easy to start with Piwik development or to give Piwik a try in your local environment.
 It'll setup a virtual machine including everything you need to run Piwik.

+Need more information?
+Have a look here: http://piwik.org/blog/2012/08/get-started-with-piwik-development-with-puppet-and-vagrant/

 ### Available Vagrant Boxes
  * Ubuntu Precise 32
  * Ubuntu Precise 64